pythseq/dada2_and_obitools/README.md

 conda activate obitools
 ```

-Use the function _illuminapairedend_ to make the pair-end sequencing from the forward and reverse sequences you have in your data.
-In other words, this function takes a forward strand and its reverse corresponding strand, aligns them and merge them considering the overlapping alignment.
-At the end, you have one sequence, more complete and longer than the forward and reverse strands.
+Use the function illuminapairedend to make the pair-end sequencing from the forward and reverse sequences you have in your data :
 ```
 illuminapairedend --score-min=40 -r mullus_surmuletus_data/200221_SN234_A_L001_AIMI-199_R1.fastq mullus_surmuletus_data/200221_SN234_A_L001_AIMI-199_R2.fastq > AIMI-199.fastq
 illuminapairedend --score-min=40 -r mullus_surmuletus_data/200221_SN234_A_L001_AIMI-200_R1.fastq mullus_surmuletus_data/200221_SN234_A_L001_AIMI-200_R2.fastq > AIMI-200.fastq
-# this function will create a new .fastq file which will contain the sequences
-# after the pair-end of forward and reverse sequences which have a quality
-# score higher than 40 (-- score-min=40)
+# a new .fastq file is created, it contains the sequences after the pair-end of forward and reverse sequences which have a quality score higher than 40 (-- score-min=40)
 ```

-To only conserve the sequences which have been aligned, use _obigrep_ :
+To only conserve the sequences which have been aligned, use obigrep :
 ```
 obigrep -p 'mode!="joined"' AIMI-199.fastq > AIMI-199.ali.fastq
 obigrep -p 'mode!="joined"' AIMI-200.fastq > AIMI-200.ali.fastq
 # -p requires a python expression
-# the unaligned sequences are notified with mode="joined" by illuminapairedend
-# whereas the aligned sequences are notified with mode="aligned"
+# the unaligned sequences are notified with mode="joined" whereas the aligned sequences are notified with mode="aligned"
-# so here python creates new datasets (.ali.fastq) which only contain the
-# sequences notified "aligned"
+# so here python creates new datasets (.ali.fastq) which only contain the sequences notified "aligned"
 ```

 <a name="step2"></a>
 ## STEP 2 : Demultiplexing (OBITools)

-The _.txt_ files assign each sequence to its sample and thanks to its tag because each tag corresponds to a reverse or a forward sequence from a sample.
+The .txt files assign each sequence to its sample thanks to its tag because each tag corresponds to a reverse or a forward sequence from a sample.

-To be able to compare the sequences next, you need to remove these tags and the primers, using the function _ngsfilter_ :
+To be able to compare the sequences next, you need to remove these tags, and to use the function ngsfilter :
 ```
 ngsfilter -t mullus_surmuletus_data/AIMI_199_corr_tags.txt -u AIMI-199.unidentified.fastq AIMI-199.ali.fastq > AIMI-199.ali.assigned.fastq
 ngsfilter -t mullus_surmuletus_data/AIMI_200_corr_tags.txt -u AIMI-200.unidentified.fastq AIMI-200.ali.fastq > AIMI-200.ali.assigned.fastq
-# new files are created :
+# the function creates new files :
-# .unidentified.fastq files contain the sequences that were not assigned
-# whith a correct tag
+# .unidentified.fastq files contain the sequences that were not assigned whith a correct tag
-# .ali.assigned.fastq files contain the sequences that were assigned with
-# a correct tag, so it contains only the barcode sequences
+# .ali.assigned. fastq files contain the sequences that were assigned with a correct tag, so it contains only the barcode sequences
 ```

-Then, separate your _.ali.assigned.fastq_ files depending on their samples in placing them in a dedicated folder (useful for next steps) :
+Then, separate your .ali.assigned.fastq files depending on their samples in placing them in a dedicated folder (useful for next steps) :
 ```
 mkdir samples
 # create the folder